wdblair/overture/README.md

 ATS is very feature rich and can capture invariants encompassing multiple programming paradigms.
 These features come with quite a steep learning curve, however, and so a novice may be unable to see when and where they could be effectively applied.
-ATS could seem quite attractive for someone aiming to build a language with much more narrow scope but that aims to unify program implementation with specification.
+On the other hand, ATS could seem quite attractive for someone aiming to build a language with much more narrow scope but still aims to unify a program's implementation with its formal specification.
 For people that aspire to build such languages, we want to provide ATS as a meta-language to help them quickly build robust compilers.
-We hope to facilitate this use case of ATS by doing an example implementation of Prelude.
+We believe ATS is capable of filling this role, and we hope to showcase it using Prelude as an example.

 From Prelude to ATS
 ===================

-Our recent work where we replaced ATS' default constraint solver with one based on the Z3 SMT solver will be especially useful in this project.
+Our recent work where we replaced ATS' default constraint solver with a more powerful one based on the Z3 SMT solver will be especially useful in this project.
 By doing so, we enriched the statics to be able to understand expressions involving new sorts such as arrays, fixed width integers, and rational numbers.
 Most of the constraints given in the Prelude programming language involve integer arithmetic